adrianosmond/voorhoede-interview/src/pages/why-our-website-is-faster-than-yours.md

 title: "Why our website is faster than yours"
 date: "2016-06-26"
 ---
-# Why our website is faster than yours

 We recently updated our site.
 Yes, it has a complete design overhaul, but as real software developers we focused a lot on the technical bits and pieces as well.
 Our goal was to take control, focus on performance, be flexible for the future and make it fun to write content for the site.
 Here’s how we made our website faster than yours (Yup, sorry!)